-CAs or RAs must obtain subscribers' public keys via secure channels from a trusted third party in accordance with Section 6.1.3.
+CAs or RAs must obtain subscribers' public keys via secure channels from a trusted third-party in accordance with Section 6.1.3.
 Subscribers do not need to prove possession of the corresponding private keys but must undergo identity identification in accordance with Sections 3.2.2 and 3.2.3 to obtain their private keys and activation data.
-The private keys shall be delivered to subscribers in accordance with Section 6.1.2.
+The private keys shall be delivered to subscribers by a trusted third-party in accordance with Section 6.1.2.

-(3) Key pairs are generated by subscribers:
+(2) Key pairs are generated by subscribers: